whatwg/cookiestore/explainer.md

 Other than cookie access from ServiceWorker contexts, this API is not intended to expose any new capabilities to the web.

+### Gotcha!

+Although browser cookie implementations are now evolving in the direction of better security and fewer surprising and error-prone defaults, there are at present few guarantees about cookie data security.

+ * unsecured origins can typically overwrite cookies used on secure origins
+ * superdomains can typically overwrite cookies seen by subdomains
+ * cross-site scripting attacts and other script and header injection attacks can be used to forge cookies too
+ * cookie read operations (both from script and on web servers) don't give any indication of where the cookie came from
+ * browsers sometimes truncate, transform or evict cookie data in surprising and counterintuitive ways
+   * ... due to reaching storage limits
+   * ... due to character encoding differences
+   * ... due to differing syntactic and semantic rules for cookies

+For these reasons it is best to use caution when interpreting any cookie's value, and never execute a cookie's value as script, HTML, CSS, XML, PDF, or any other executable format.

+### Restrict?

-However, this API may have the unintended side-effect of making cookies easier to use and consequently encouraging their further use.
+This API may have the unintended side-effect of making cookies easier to use and consequently encouraging their further use.
 If it causes their further use in unsecured `http` contexts this could result in a web less safe for users.
 For that reason it may be desirable to restrict its use, or at least the use of the `set` and `delete` operations, to secure origins running in secure contexts.

+### Surprises

 Some existing cookie behavior (especially domain-rather-than-origin orientation, unsecured contexts being able to set cookies readable in secure contexts, and script being able to set cookies unreadable from non-script contexts) may be quite surprising from a web security standpoint.

+### Prefixes

-Where feasible the examples use the `__Host-` and `__Secure-` name prefixes from [Cookie Prefixes](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-prefixes-00) which causes some current browsers to disallow overwriting from unsecured contexts, disallow overwriting with no `Secure` flag, and -- in the case of `__Host-` -- disallow overwriting with an explicit `Domain` or non-`/` `Path` attribute (effectively enforcing same-origin semantics.)
+Where feasible the examples use the `__Host-` and `__Secure-` name prefixes from [Cookie Prefixes](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-prefixes-00) which causes some current browsers to disallow overwriting from unsecured contexts, disallow overwriting with no `Secure` flag, and -- in the case of `__Host-` -- disallow overwriting with an explicit `Domain` or non-'/' `Path` attribute (effectively enforcing same-origin semantics.)
+These prefixes provide important security benefits in those browsers implementing Secure Cookies and degrade gracefully (i.e. the special semantics may not be enforced in other cookie APIs but the cookies work normally and the async cookies API enforces the secure semantics for write operations) in other browsers.
+A major goal of this API is interoperation with existing cookies, though, so a few examples have also been provided using cookie names lacking these prefixes.

+Prefix rules are also enforced in write operations by this API, but may not be enforced in the same browser for other APIs.
+For this reason it is inadvisable to rely on their enforcement too heavily.